ocimakamboj/NNLS/Assignment-3/README.md

 All the codes have been implemented in MATLAB.

 Multilayer Perceptron Algorithm was implemented as a part of this assignment.
-The codes correspond to Problem-3 of the file [Questions].
+The codes correspond to the two problems of the file [Questions].
 The full report is here [HW-3].

 To get started, run the kmeansTest.m file for the first question, and the Test.m file for the second question.